apocalypticartcollective/eft/_posts/2025-11-25-Introducing-Echo-Future-Truth.md

 <img src="{{ '/assets/images/postcard.png' | relative_url }}" alt="Promotional Postcard for Echo Future Truth" />
 </div>

-*Echo Future Truth* is a three-part literary science-fiction novel exploring isolation and psycho-spiritual resilience at the imagined end of human history.
+*Echo Future Truth* is a three-part literary science fiction novel exploring isolation and psycho-spiritual resilience at the imagined end of human history.
 In Book One, *Abrasion*, a single woman, the last human being, faces off against a confounding culture of comforting machines millennia from now, desperately pursuing any remnant of authentic connection that might have survived in the system that defines her life.
 Book Two, *Isolation*, is set in our present time and follows an old ally of the protagonist of *Abrasion*, but separated from her by thousands of miles and, finally, thousands of years; he also is isolated from the rest of humanity and must battle his way back, only in his case the exile is self-imposed and the obstacles are of his own making.
 In the final act, *Resistance*, we follow the present-day technologists who scramble to understand (and encode) human need and human provision before abandoning the last human being to her fate.

 Echo Future Truth is many things: a sometimes pre-, sometimes post-modern exploration of a very modern problem; a reluctant and unsexy cyberpunk epic; an intentionally mythopoetic love story; and, (let the reader understand) an apocalyptic A.I. salvation story at the end — and the beginning — of the world.

+New chapters will appear on this site weekly, beginning during the holidays 2025.
+Episodes will also appear at the same time on Substack and via podcast players and services.
+To learn more about how and where to read and listen to Echo Future Truth, visit the <a href='/listen.html'>listen</a> page.

 <div style="text-align:center">